composewell/streamly/docs/User/ProjectRelated/Upgrading.md

 reduce pitfalls.

 The old code can be adapted to use the new modules with some changes.
 More details about this is supplied in the following sections.
+Please open an issue if you cannot find a way to adapt the code to the new release.

 Assume the following imports in the code snippets below:

 ```haskell docspec
 >>> import qualified Streamly.Data.Stream as Stream